-Conventional loans are offered through private lenders such as mortgage companies or banks, rather than through a government entity.
+A conventional loan are offered through private lenders such as mortgage companies or banks, rather than through a government entity.
 These types of loans generally have fixed interest rates, meaning the interest rate will not change throughout the duration of the loan.
-Since these loans are not offered by government entities, lending requirements set by private lenders are often more strict.
+Since a conventional loan is not offered by government entities, lending requirements set by private lenders are often more strict.

 When applying for a conventional loan, private lenders want to ensure the applicant is able to afford the monthly payments by checking their assets and liabilities.
 In addition to being able to make monthly payments, lenders also want to check assets and liabilities to ensure the applicant is able to pay up front costs such as down payments, underwriting costs, settlement fees and closing costs.
 In order to be approved for a conventional loan, the applicant must be able to provide the following documentation.

 In order for applicants to show their proof of income, they must be able to provide the lender the following documentation.